Elmar Brok

-Elmar Peter Brok (born 14 May 1946) is a German politician who served as Member of the European Parliament (MEP) from 1980 until 2019, who is best known for his role as chairman of the European Parliament Committee on Foreign Affairs.
-He is a member of the CDU, which is part of the European People's Party.
+Elmar Peter Brok (born 14 May 1946) is a German politician who was a Member of the European Parliament (MEP) from 1979 until 2019.
+He was the chairman of the European Parliament Committee on Foreign Affairs from 1999 to 2007 and from 2012 to 2017.
+He is a member of the Christian Democratic Union of Germany, which is part of the European People's Party.

-An MEP from 1980 until 2019, Brok held many leadership positions in German and European politics.
-As a member of the Convention on the Constitution for Europe and in the Committee on Constitutional Affairs, Brok is widely credited with contributing crucially to the Constitution of the European Union.
-He is also a former President of the Union of European Federalists (UEF), recently replaced by Sandro Gozi.
+Brok held many leadership positions in German and European politics.
+As a member of the Convention on the Constitution for Europe and in the Committee on Constitutional Affairs, he is widely credited with contributing crucially to the Constitution of the European Union.
+He is also a former President of the Union of European Federalists (UEF).

 Early life and education

 Brok studied law and politics in Germany and at the Centre for European Governmental Studies at the University of Edinburgh.
 Formerly, he worked as a radio journalist and newspaper correspondent.